sosy-lab/sv-witnesses/README.md

 ### Further Reading

 1. Dirk Beyer, Matthias Dangl, Daniel Dietsch, and Matthias Heizmann. **Correctness Witnesses: Exchanging Verification Results between Verifiers**.
-In J. Cleland-Huang and Z. Su, editors, *Proceedings of the 24th ACM SIGSOFT International Symposium on the Foundations of Software Engineering (FSE 2016, Seattle, WA, USA, November 13-18)*, 2016.
+In J. Cleland-Huang and Z. Su, editors, *Proceedings of the 24th ACM SIGSOFT International Symposium on the Foundations of Software Engineering (FSE 2016, Seattle, WA, USA, November 13-18)*, pages 326-337, 2016.
 ACM, New York.
 2. Dirk Beyer and Matthias Dangl. **Verification-Aided Debugging: An Interactive Web-Service for Exploring Error Witnesses**.
 In S. Chaudhuri and A. Farzan, editors, *Proceedings of the 28th International Conference on Computer Aided Verification (CAV 2016, Toronto, ON, Canada, July 17-23), Part II*, LNCS 9780, pages 502-509, 2016.
 Springer-Verlag, Heidelberg.
 3. Dirk Beyer. **Reliable and Reproducible Competition Results with BenchExec and Witnesses (Report on SV-COMP 2016)**.
 In M. Chechik and J.-F. Raskin, editors, *Proceedings of the 22nd International Conference on Tools and Algorithms for the Construction and of Analysis Systems (TACAS 2016, Eindhoven, The Netherlands, April 2-8)*, pages 887-904, 2016.
 Springer-Verlag, Heidelberg.
 4. Dirk Beyer, Matthias Dangl, Daniel Dietsch, Matthias Heizmann, and Andreas Stahlbauer. **Witness Validation and Stepwise Testification across Software Verifiers**.
 In E. Di Nitto, M. Harman, and P. Heymans, editors, *Proceedings of the 2015 10th Joint Meeting of the European Software Engineering Conference and the ACM SIGSOFT Symposium on Foundations of Software Engineering (ESEC/FSE 2015, Bergamo, Italy, August 31 - September 4)*, pages 721-733, 2015.
 ACM, New York.